xaviarmengol/ESP32-Machine-Advisor/README.md

 # ESP32-MA-Multitask
-ESP32 Client for Schneider Electric Machine Advisor
+ESP32 Client for Machine Advisor, the Digital Service for machines by Schneider Electric

 It provides a simple integration to Machine Advisor from Arduino environment using a ESP32 SoC.
 It has a powerful and very simple logging system, with a configurable comunications buffer and with the option to execute it in a separated task and in a dedicated core.